Video Marketing Trends That You Must Follow in 2019

-Over the years at VidSaga, we have worked with a lot of brands and have helped them build their video content strategy.
-We know how this space has shifted with changes in social media like Facebook and Instagram bringing video features directly on their platform.
+Over the years at VidSaga, we have worked with a lot of brands and have helped them build their short-form video marketing strategy.
+We know how this space has shifted with changes in social media like Facebook and Instagram bringing short-form video features directly on their platform.

-Brands have started to experiment with their content strategy these days.
+Brands have started to experiment with their mobile video marketing these days.
 A lot of brands have started shifting their strategy to include videos as well as blog posts.

 They use animated videos, explainer videos, corporate videos and other types of engaging videos to tell their brand story to the audience.

-I have written these 2 articles which I think might be relevant to you if you are wondering how to tell your brand story with corporate videos and explainer videos in the year 2018.
+I have written these 2 articles which I think might be relevant to you if you are wondering how to tell your brand story with corporate video marketing and explainer videos in the year 2019.